-CYLINDER HEAD BOLT TIGHTENING. - When replacing the cylinder head, first coat the cylinder head bolts with head gasket sealer and then tighten the head bolts in the sequence shown in Figure 25.
+CYLINDER HEADBOLT TIGHTENING. - When replacing the cylinder head, first coat the cylinder head bolts with head gasket sealer and then tighten the head bolts in the sequence shown in Figure 25.

-FIG. 25. - CYLINDER HEAD BOLT TIGHTENING SEQUENCE
+FIG. 25.
+CYLINDER HEAD BOLT TIGHTENING SEQUENCE

-Tighten the head bolts in three progressive steps, as shown in Figure 25, using the proper torque as specified.
+Tighten the head bolts in three progressive steps as shown below, using the proper torque as specified.